 An entity called McFadden Associates had been publishing two different, spamtrap-driven DNSBL zones starting from October 2003.
-Almost ten years later, it appears that these blacklist zones are no more.
+Almost ten years later, it appears that these blocklist zones are no more.

-The McFadden CSMA blacklist encompassed two different DNSBL zones.
+The McFadden CSMA blocking list encompassed two different DNSBL zones.

 The primary zone, bl.csma.biz, contained only "aggressive" hosts that